wrf/taxonomy_database/README.md

 `./parse_ncbi_taxonomy.py -n ~/db/taxonomy-20191211/names.dmp -o ~/db/taxonomy-20191211/nodes.dmp -i NCBI_SRA_Metadata_Full_20191130.sample_ext.tab --metagenomes-only --numbers --samples > NCBI_SRA_Metadata_Full_20191130.metagenomes_ext.tab`

 The latlon information contains a lot of errors due to different versions or missing data.
 This must be fixed.
+The same goes for the dates, which were supposed to be in one of a few formats, but can also be missing or contain errors.

 `polish_metagenome_table.py NCBI_SRA_Metadata_Full_20191130.metagenomes_ext.tab > NCBI_SRA_Metadata_Full_20191130.metagenomes_latlon-fixed.tab`